source-academy/modules/doc/XMLSPECS.md

 ```

 ## EXTERNAL
 Represents an external library to be exposed to the student.
 Optional.
+Can have many.

 ### Attributes
 | attributes | details |